starknet-edu/starknet-cairo-101/README.md

 ### 1. Creating a smart contract wallet and connecting it to a Block Explorer

 **To complete the tutorial, you need to collect points.** You will own these points through your Starknet wallet.
-However, thanks to Account Abstraction, Starknet wallets work differently than Ethereum wallets.
+However, thanks to Account Abstraction, StarkNet wallets work differently than Ethereum's EOA based wallets.
 Do not worry; we will walk you through creating a wallet and connecting it to a Block Explorer.

 - The easiest way to set one up is to use Argent X ([download the chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)) or Braavos ([download the chrome extension](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma)).
 These wallet solutions are similar to what Metamask is for Ethereum and allow users to initiate transactions and interact with applications on Starknet.